120th Airlift Wing

-The 120th Airlift Wing (120 AW) is a unit of the Montana Air National Guard, stationed at Great Falls Air National Guard Base at Great Falls International Airport, Montana.
-If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.
+The 120th Airlift Wing is a unit of the Montana Air National Guard, stationed at Great Falls Air National Guard Base at Great Falls International Airport, Montana.
+If activated to federal service, the wing is gained by the United States Air Force Air Mobility Command.

 Mission

 The 120th Airlift Wing, as part of the Montana Air National Guard, serves a dual mission: